-For many years, my Christmas video watching included the 1937 French World War I drama Grand Illusion, which was directed by Jean Renoir.
-Towards its end, there is a poignant Christmas Eve scene that, for me, always added another dimension to the peaceful message and communal feeling of the season.
+For many years, my Christmas video watching included the 1937 French drama Grand Illusion, which was directed by Jean Renoir.
+Towards its end, there is a poignant Christmas Eve scene that for me adds a new dimension to the peaceful message and communal feeling of the season.

 These viewings, which started in the late 1980s, made use of a VHS video that I picked up at a store like Blockbuster or Suncoast Video.
 That version became my standard way of viewing Grand Illusion, just like it was for many other people who had seen the film.